bkaduker/bkaduker/README.md

 Hi, I'm Burak 👋

-📫 How to reach me: burakkadukerr@gmail.com and Linkedln
+📫 How to reach me: burakkadukerr@gmail.com